scordonnier/terraform-provider-azuredevops/docs/resources/project_permissions.md

 page_title: "azuredevops_project_permissions Resource - azuredevops"
 subcategory: ""
 description: |-
   Sets permissions on projects within Azure DevOps.
+All permissions that currently exists will be overwritten.
 ---

 # azuredevops_project_permissions (Resource)

 Sets permissions on projects within Azure DevOps.
+All permissions that currently exists will be overwritten.

 ## Example Usage